lucijaveljacic/Covid-19-in-media/README.md

 It is visible from the Pie Chart that a little bit over 1/3 (35,1%) of the articles in the given period of time mentioned Covid-19.

-Additional analyzes were conducted to compare the share of Covid articles during a particular day, month, or within a web portal category.
+Additional analyses were conducted to compare the share of Covid articles during a particular day, month, or within a web portal category.

 __Daily__